pdxparrot/ssj2019/SETUP.md

   * Culling Mask: Nothing
   * Projection: Orthographic
   * Uncheck Occlusion Culling
-  * Uncheck Allow HDR
+  * Disable HDR
-  * Uncheck Allow MSAA
+  * Disable MSAA
   * Leave the Audio Listener attached to the camera for audio to work
+* Remove the Skybox Material
 * Environment Lighting Source: Color
 * Disable Realtime Global Illumination
 * Disable Baked Global Illumination
 * Disable Auto Generate lighting
+* Add the scene to the Build Settings

 ## Loading Screen Setup

+* Add a new LoadingScreen object to the scene with the LoadingScreen component
-* Add a new Canvas object (LoadingScreen) to the scene
+  * Add a new Canvas object below the LoadingScreen and attach it to the LoadingScreen
     * UI Scale Mode: Scale With Screen Size
     * Reference Resolution: 1280x720
     * Match Width Or Height: 0.5
     * Remove the Graphic Raycaster
-  * Add the LoadingScreen component
     * Remove the EventSystem object that gets added (or turn it into a prefab if that hasn't been created yet)
 * Add a Panel under the Canvas
   * Disable Raycast Target
   * Color: (255, 0, 255, 255)